 - Healthy.
 A complete meal including, veggies, protein, good fats, and good carbs, is gluten-free, dairy-free, and loaded with nutrients.

 - Leftovers.
-Makes great leftovers for packing in lunches and reheating for dinner!
+Makes great leftovers for healthy lunch ideas or reheating for dinner!

 Ingredients You Will Need